yieldjessyield/components-actions-and-stores-lab-web-0916/README.md

 	}
 ```

 Open up your browser console, refresh the page and try typing something into your input field and submitting.
-What happened to your `console.log("NOMG I'm in teh onSubmit() functions")`?
+What happened to your `console.log("NOMG I'm in the onSubmit() functions")`?
 If you pay attention to your console when you submit you should see the console.log display before vanishing.
 Like most event handlers `onSubmit={function}` tries to refresh our page.
 How were we able to... prevent... this in the past?
 Did someone say `event.preventDefault()`?
 Suck up...
 But that's exactly right.
 We'll need to preventDefault in our callback function to avoid the page refresh.
 Luckily our event handlers pass in an event object as an argument to our callback.

 *`band_input_component.js`*